 Promoting Your Playgroup

 Playgroups are a source of enjoyment for many families in the community and are an important community resource.
+With many parents coming out of social isolation, it is a great time to promote the benefits of playgroup and encourage families to connect again.
 Promoting your playgroup can help to:

 – Inform other families in the community